-- (1) Servicing peak seasonal demand would require hiring additional full-time employees resulting in un-utilized labor throughout the majority of the year. - (2) Would require additional Port staff. - (3) Would require purchase of substantial amount of specialized sampling equipment.

-- (4) Would still require some contracting for tasks staff would not be able to perform such as laboratory analysis. - (5) Many of the sites are joint sites with multiple partners who may not agree to the Port performing the work.
+- (2) Servicing peak seasonal demand would require hiring additional full-time employees resulting in un-utilized labor through the majority of the year. - (3) Would require purchase of substantial amount of specialized sampling equipment. - (4) Would still require some contracting for tasks staff would not be able to perform such as laboratory analysis that are required to be certified by the state. - (5) Many of the sites are joint sites with multiple partners who may not agree to the Port performing the work.